dzeke/ColoradoRiverCoding/PilotFlexAccounting/README.md

 Open the file **[PilotFlexAccounting-KeyIdeas.pdf](https://github.com/dzeke/ColoradoRiverCoding/raw/main/PilotFlexAccounting/PilotFlexAccounting-KeyIdeas.pdf)** for visuals of the above concepts.

 **Can flex accounting encourage more water conservation in the Colorado River basin?** Follow the directions below to download and try out the tool by yourself or with colleagues, friends, or family.
 After you complete, please share feedback -- things you like, things to improve -- with David Rosenberg at david.rosenberg@usu.edu.
+Or Tweet to [@WaterModeler](https://twitter.com/WaterModeler).

 ## Tool Organization
 The tool is organized as a spreadsheet.